wgmilleriii/welcome/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing to this project.
+Guidelines for contributing to this project will be added soon.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.
+License file will be added soon.